unicefuganda/uSurvey/docs/deployment_guide.md

 ###Production Setup

-For a production setup, uSurvey can be deployed as a stand alone instance or in a clustered environment for high availability and distributed load. uSurvey also performs well either on a virtual machine or on physical hardware.
-Although there are benefits to running uSurvey on a virtual machine since system resource can be upgraded when needed.
+For a production setup, uSurvey can be deployed as a stand alone instance or in a clustered environment for high availability and distributed load. uSurvey also performs well either on a virtual machine or on physical hardware (Although there are benefits to running uSurvey on a virtual machine since system resource can be upgraded when needed).

 ####Recommendations on Infrastructure Sizing